kemitchell/saas-package/style.md

 - Express obligations with "agrees to".
 - Always use "then" after "if".
 - Use "side" to refer to parties, as in "both sides" and "neither side".
+- For default terms, use "does not say", as in "If the Order Form does not say, then ...".